-3.5.6 The people of Salehurst and Robertsbridge would like communication infrastructure that is in keeping with technological advancement to be provided to promote a sustainable future.
+3.5.5 The people of Salehurst and Robertsbridge would like communication infrastructure that is in keeping with technological advancement to be provided to promote a sustainable future.

-Policy IN7: Developer Contribution
+Policy IN6: Developer Contributions

-Where the need is identified, new development must provide appropriate new facilities and infrastructure on-site and fund or directly deliver off-site facilities through CIL contributions or other agreed method, as required by the SRNDP, the RDC core strategy and those identified by the East Sussex County Council.
-Development should be phased in tandem with the timely provision of infrastructure to help support sustainable growth.
+Where the need is identified, new development must provide appropriate new facilities and infrastructure on-site and fund or directly deliver off-site facilities through CIL contributions or other agreed method, as required by the SRNDP, the RDC core strategy and those identified by East Sussex County Council.
 New and improved utility infrastructure will be encouraged and supported in order to meet the identified needs of the community.

-NPPF: Para 42RDC: Policy CO1
+• NPPF: Para 42

+RDC: Policies CO1 and IM2